braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 The first argument instructs the listener to handle `openSession()` and `closeSession()` calls.
 The second argument instructs the listener to handle `registerInAppMessageManager()` and `unregisterInAppMessageManager()` calls.

-See the [KDoc][63] for more information.
+See our [KDoc][63] for more information.
 Note that any non-standard manual session integration is not fully supported.

 ## Step 5: Enable location tracking